-Periodontal, or gum, disease is much more than just bleeding gums.
+Periodontal, or gum, disease, including gingivitis and periodontitis, are serious infections.
 This condition describes infected and inflamed gums caused by bacteria in your mouth.
 When bacteria builds up in the mouth, dental plaque forms.
-Research shows that this plaque is directly related to poor gum health and periodontal disease.
+This plaque is directly related to poor gum health and periodontal disease.

 How is it Treated?